recatek/AsepriteImporter/README.md

 # AsepriteImporter
-An Aseprite .ase file texture importer for Unity
+An Aseprite texture importer for Unity